 Stern drives are fitted with zinc anodes on their lower units (refer to your Engine Owner's Manual for their locations).
-If your boat is equipped a with Mercathode® system with the stern drive will not have zincs.
+If your boat is equipped with a Mercathode® system, stern drive will not have zincs.

 Zinc anodes require replacement about every six months, if the boat is operated in salt water.
 In fresh water, the zinc anodes can be replaced about once a year.